JacksonBates/blog/_posts/2020-11-16-legacy-code.md

 permalink: /legacy-code
 date: 2020-11-16 22:30:00 +1100
 tags: [legacy, inherited-codebase-diaries]
+description: A guide to working with legacy code as a software engineer.
+How to level up from junior to senior developer.
 ---

 There was a thought-provoking episode of DevsLikeUs on YouTube that I watched today: [Inherit Legacy Code Like a Pro - The Allen Interview](https://www.youtube.com/watch?v=FGYE83KmoQ8&t=2753s).